-Myth: Induced unscarred mom as likely as VBAC mom to rupture
+Myth: Induced unscarred birthing parent as likely as VBAC parent to rupture

 Update 1/20/12 – Someone who believed this birth myth to be true, told me that the source of this information was an OB from St. Louis who presented at the 2011 ICAN conference.
 I contacted ICAN and they said that the person must be referring to Dr. George Macones.
 Yet, no one on the ICAN Board, who were seated at the front table during his presentation, remembers him saying that induced, unscarred women have the same risk of uterine rupture as a VBAC mom.
 And I would think that if he gave a stat like that, everyone would have remembered because it is quite a remarkable statement as you will see shortly.
 While many women repeat, believe, and defend this statement, no one has supplied one study to me to support it.

 Update 1/21/12 – Ruth S Beattie Dicken, the Speaker Chair of the 2011 ICAN conference contacted me via Facebook and said, ” Dr Macones did not say that.
 Nor did any other OB.
 I sat in on every session with OB speakers.”